ChihaChoi/Trivia/README.md

 ## Installation:
 *installation requires node.js to be installed

-From the terminal, cd into the directory then type the following commands:
+From the terminal, navigate into the directory then type the following commands:
 ```
 npm install
 npm run build